YaleUniversity/azure-resourcegroup-runbook-logicapp/README.md

                 "Description": "Azure region.
 (NB, This value will override the `-Location` parameter specified by `New-AzDeployment` or  the `--location` option of `az deploy create`"
             }
         },
-        "OwnerNetId":  {
+        "OwnerSignInName": {
             "type": "string",
             "metadata": {
-                "description": "The network id of the functional owner of the application or workload to be placed in Azure.", "comment": "Enterprise Resource Tag"
+                "description": "The Azure sign-in name (email address) of the functional owner of the resource group to be placed into Azure.
+The person to be notified of changes or interruptions to the operations of their application or workload in Azure.", "comment": "Institutional Property"
             }
         },
-        "OwnerDepartment": {
+        "ChargingAccount": {
             "type": "string",
             "metadata": {
-                "description": "The abbreviation for the department of the functional owner of the application or workload to be placed in Azure.", "comment": "Enterprise Resource Tag"
+                "description": "The string denoting the account to which costs incurred by the application or workload to be placed in Azure should be charged.", "comment": "Institutional Property"
             }
         },
-        "OwnerDepartmentContact": {
+        "ApplicationName": {
             "type": "string",
             "metadata": {
-                "description": "The email address of the functional owner of the application or workload to be placed in Azure.
-The person to be notified of changes or interruptions to the operations of their application or workload in Azure.", "comment": "Enterprise Resource Tag"
+                "description": "A string that identifies the product or function of the application or workload to be placed into Azure.", "comment": "Institutional Property"
             }
         },
-        "ChargingAccount": {
+        "ApplicationBusinessUnit": {
             "type": "string",
             "metadata": {
-                "description": "The string denoting the account to which costs incurred by the application or workload to be placed in Azure should be charged.", "comment": "Enterprise Resource Tag"
+                "description": "A string that identifies the institutional business unit or academic department served by he product or function of the application to be placed into Azure", "comment": "Institutional Property"
+            }
+        },
+        "Environment": {
+            "type": "string",
+            "allowedValues": [ "dev", "test", "prod", "Dev", "Test", "Prod" ], "metadata": {
+                "description": "The application or workload environment.
+Available values are dev, test and prod.", "comment": "Institutional Property"
             }
         },
         "DataSensitivity": {